bwennuh/camooflage-frontend/README.md

 ## Main Non-Dairy Product Feed

-The home page main feed displays all of the non-dairy products currently in the Camooflage database.
+The home page main feed displays all of the non-dairy products currently in the Camooflage database (which can be found <a href="https://github.com/bwennuh/camooflage-backend">here</a>).
 Currently the app includes various non-dairy milks, cheeses, and ice cream, but is constantly being updated to include new products, including non-dairy yogurts, sour creams, butters, etc. The database has been curated by yours truly, so if there's an option you want to see included that's not on there - just let me know!

 Users can browse all the various options in the database, filter based on allergens, brands, and/or product categories, or they can search for a specific item.